The Client Relationship

 Course Description

-The course will be taught using a TWEN (The West Education Network) website rather than through iCollege.
-Students will be automatically added to the TWEN course using GSU registration information; students can not directly add themselves to TWEN course site.
+The course is taught using a TWEN (The West Education Network) website rather than through iCollege.
+Registered students will be automatically added to the TWEN course using GSU registration information; students can not directly add themselves to TWEN course site.

-The course is designed to use a variety of online tools for interactive learning, including on-line quizzes, discussion problems, exercises, and forum discussions within the student’s “law firm.”
+The course is designed to use a variety of approaches for interactive learning, including in-class quizzes, discussion problems based on real cases, simulation exercises, and forum discussions within the student’s “law firm.”

 LEARNING OBJECTIVES

 : In this course students will learn how to develop effective and ethical relationships with clients, become competent in recognizing moral dilemmas in the real-life situations encountered by lawyers, and begin to acquire the professional judgment necessary to resolve the kinds of complex problems that arise in legal practice.
 Students will become skilled in interpreting and applying the Georgia Rules of Professional Conduct and will understand the attorney discipline system in Georgia as well as basic common law principles arising from malpractice and attorney disqualification decisions.
 In order to put student learning in the context of real-life law practice, the course is taught primarily from the standpoint of the Georgia rules and Georgia law.
 However, students will still be well-prepared to take the Multistate Professional Responsibility Examination (MPRE) which tests the American Bar Association Model Rules of Professional Conduct because significant differences between the Georgia and ABA Model Rules will be covered.
-Students will engage in exercises that develop client relationship skills and ethical decision making.
+Students will regularly perform lawyering exercises that develop client relationship skills and ethical decision making.
 They will write one paper that applies what they have learned to analyze videotaped lawyer-client meetings and propose what they would have done in the situation.
-There will also be regular on-line quizzes and discussion problems and a two-hour, open-book multiple-choice final examination.
+There will also be short in-class quizzes and two in-class one-hour, closed-book multiple-choice quizzes.
+There is no final examination.

-ATTENDANCE: Students are expected to submit quizzes and other assignments when due and be available during weekly scheduled class hours absent good cause A student may be required to withdraw from the course without credit based upon repeated failure to submit assignments when due absence and/or a pattern of not being available during scheduled class hours.
+ATTENDANCE: Students are expected to submit quizzes and other assignments when due and attend every class absent good cause A student may be required to withdraw from the course without credit based upon repeated failure to submit assignments when due absence and/or a pattern of not attending class.
 If a student fails to submit a quiz or other assignment by the due date, it is the student's responsibility to notify the instructor promptly (and preferably before due date) if the student wishes permission to submit the quiz or other assignment after the deadline.
 Note that late submission will not be permitted after the instructor posts on the course website annotated correct quiz answers or other feedback for an assignment.
-Students will also be evaluated on their contribution to firm work, in particular as documented in their firm’s online TWEN forum, and that evaluation will be factored into the composite quiz score for the semester.
+Students will also be evaluated on their contribution to firm work and that evaluation may be factored into the composite quiz score for the semester.

-COURSE GRADE: The course grade will be calculated as follows:
+COURSE GRADE: The course grade is calculated as follows:

 Required Materials